NuGet/docs.microsoft.com-nuget/README.md

 1. Edit the markdown:
     1. If you're including images (use PNGs, generally), place them in the media folder that's in the topic's folder.
 Links are then `media/<image_name>.png`.
     1. Relative links to other pages in this docset should be in the form `../<folder>/<topic-file>.md` including the training `.md`.
 If you're linking to another topic in the same folder, then `../<folder>/` can be omitted.
 When using anchors, always remember to include the `.md` before the `#`.
-    1. When using external links, especially to docs.microsoft.com or msdn.microsoft.com, omit any language tag like "en-us" so that a reader in another language lands on a target page in that same language if it's available.
+    1. When using external links, especially to docs.microsoft.com (or msdn.microsoft.com for any older content), omit any language tag like "en-us" so that a reader in another language lands on a target page in that same language if it's available.
 1. When you're done, enter a commit message below, and click **Propose file change**.
 1. Send a pull request for your change.
 We review PRs on a regular basis.
 1. Thank you!